When you’ve been together for years…but he hasn’t put a ring on it.

 He’s worried marriage will change you

 Marriage is for better and for worse, yes.
 And there will be times of our best and our worst.
 If your relationship is currently, or has been on the rocks lately, this could be what is laying unresolved in his mind.
-Or maybe not unresolved but, nonetheless, he’s afraid.
+Nonetheless, he’s afraid.
 This is a legitimate concern.
-As much as change and conflict are completely normal and healthy in relationships, there are always negative extremes that pose a threat.
+And I’m not talking about the fact you’ll probably fluctuate in weight, you’re going to naturally age, and that you won’t always have a peachy-perfect attitude – though, some worry about these things and more, and you ought to question *why* you’re with them in the first place.

 Your partner wants to marry the person for the reasons he fell in love with, right?
 Marriage isn’t just about growing old together – it’s also about growing together.
 Who you are now won’t be the same in 10, 15, 20 years.
 Because as we face milestones, hardship, major life decisions, grief, heartache, struggle, failure, and success – we all go through subtle changes to some degree.
 It doesn’t necessarily mean for the worst.

-But if the desperate desire for that proposal or dream wedding negatively takes over the woman he fell in love with, he may be worried you aren’t simply seeing the bigger picture in the relationship.
-Take a step back, and be more reassuring of this fear in him – it’s more common than you think.
+But if the desperate desire for that proposal or dream wedding negatively takes over the woman he fell in love with, or because you are convinced it will fix the current issues in your relationship, he may be worried you aren’t simply seeing the bigger picture in the relationship.

 You act like an old married couple already

 Everyone is likely guilty of this.
 I mean, what better way to know what married life is like without that piece of paper.
 Might as well see if the shoe fits, right?
-I commend those who remain celibate or apart from living together until marriage (hoping those that do are still together today).
+I commend those who remain celibate or apart from living together until marriage.
 If I could go back in time, I definitely would have deeply considered choosing that route.

 In this situation, he might be getting carried away by already established habits and is thinking: